lydiabower/blog/_posts/2017-06-02-different-types-of-mortgages.md

 The government’s [Help to Buy](https://www.helptobuy.gov.uk/) scheme is also available to first-time buyers, although you’ll need to meet certain eligibility criteria to qualify.

+_Note: We’re working towards supporting government schemes including Help to Buy, but are unable to provide this service just yet.
+For now, we’re focusing on one thing at a time in our effort to deliver the best possible mortgage experience for everyone.
+Follow us on [Facebook](https://www.facebook.com/hellotrussle), [LinkedIn](https://www.linkedin.com/company-beta/10234615/), or [Twitter](https://twitter.com/Trussle) to be the first to know when we support this service._

 ### Buy-to-let mortgages
 If you’re buying a property with the sole intention of renting it out, you’ll need a buy-to-let mortgage.
 Many landlords who are investing in property to generate an income choose interest-only mortgages to keep monthly payments low and maximise their returns.